Mid-City Auto Service

 Guy: Oh wow…….

-Me: There are cases where we get a vehicle in, do the diagnostic test, perform the diagnostic routines, arrive at a diagnosis, formulate an estimate, call the customer for an authorization, procure parts, install the parts, and have the car road tested, all within a couple of hours……..HOWEVER, there are more times where we do the diagnostic test, and the diagnostic routines indicate accessing a module in all four doors…..or under the seat…..or to access a CAN bus communications junction behind the instrument panel and we have to stop there, call you and tell you it is going to take $200 just to perform the diagnostic routine that the service manual specifies……so you see…..I CANNOT tell you how much it will cost to find your problem until that preliminary test is done…..we charge $80 for that preliminary test…and THAT will give us a clue how much the diagnosis will cost and how long to expect…..
+Me: There are cases where we get a vehicle in, do the diagnostic test, perform the diagnostic routines, arrive at a diagnosis, formulate an estimate, call the customer for an authorization, procure parts, install the parts, and have the car road tested, all within a couple of hours…HOWEVER, there are more times where we do the diagnostic test, and the diagnostic routines indicate accessing a module in all four doors…..or under the seat…..or to access a CAN bus communications junction behind the instrument panel and we have to stop there, call you and tell you it is going to take $300 just to perform the diagnostic routine that the service manual specifies…so you see…I CANNOT tell you how much it will cost to find your problem until that preliminary test is done…TYPICALLY that initial testing can be done in the amount of time that $125 will cover and THAT will give us a clue how much the diagnosis will cost and how long to expect…..

 Guy: So the free test at the parts store is only that preliminary test?

-Me: Yes….that only retrieves the fault codes…..we then have to look them up in the service information system, and only THEN will we have an inkling of how long and how much it will take to find the problem in order to give you an estimate of the required repair.
+Me: Not even…that only retrieves the fault codes…but THEN we then have to look them up in the service information system, ding this can easily take an hour in RESEARCH alone…and only THEN will we have an inkling of how long and how much it will take to find the problem in order to give you an estimate of the required repair.

 Guy: Well that’s fair.